karttikeya/minREV/README.md

 - `rev.py` defines the reversible vision model that supports:
     -  The vanilla backpropagation
     -  The memory-efficient reversible backpropagation
-- `fast_rev.py` contains a fast, parallelized reversible backpropagation (paper coming soon).
+- `fast_rev.py` contains a fast, parallelized reversible backpropagation.
 Use `--pareprop True` to enable.
 - `main.py` that has the driver code for training on CIFAR-10.

 <h2> Running CIFAR-10 </h2>